-Blog / Google Slides Activities: 8 Fun Ideas for Biology Lessons
+Blog / 8 Fun Ideas for Biology Google Slides Activities

 Blog post banner image with photograph of a woman in a yellow t-shirt working on a laptop with a notebook and pencil in her other hand, and writing on the right that reads, "Google Slides Activities: 8 Fun Ideas for Biology Lessons."

-Google Slides Activities: 8 Fun Ideas for Biology Lessons
+8 Fun Ideas for Biology Google Slides Activities

-One of my favorite biology activities is digital interactive notebooks.
+These are hands-down one of my favorite classroom resources.
 They are so easy, versatile, and helpful to students.
-Check out my blog post on 3 Surprising Reasons You Will Love Using Biology Digital Interactive Notebooks to see why I love them and why you will, too!
+Check out my blog post on 3 Surprising Reasons You Will Love Using Biology Digital Interactive Notebooks to see why I love them, and why you will too!

-In other words, what can you do to keep Johnny from putting his head down and sleeping?
+Anything to keep Johnny from putting his head down and sleeping!

 Am I right?!